Parvez-31/Parvez-31/README.md

 🚀 What makes me unique?

-🧑‍💻 Frontend Enthusiast: I specialize in building dynamic, responsive, and accessible user interfaces.
+🧑‍💻 <strong>Frontend Enthusiast:</strong> I specialize in building dynamic, responsive, and accessible user interfaces.

 🌐 Full-Stack Explorer: While my heart is in frontend, I’ve dived into backend technologies to deliver end-to-end solutions.